Azure-Samples/service-fabric-mesh/CONTRIBUTING.md

 * **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
 * **Version** - what version is affected (e.g. 0.1.2)
 * **Motivation for or Use Case** - explain what are you trying to do and why the current behavior is a bug for you
+* **Service Fabric Runtime Version** - is this a problem with particular Service Fabric runtime?
+* **Service Fabric SDK Version** - is this a problem with particular Service Fabric SDK?
+* **Service Fabric Mesh SDK Version** - is this a problem with particular Mesh SDK?
-* **Browsers and Operating System** - is this a problem with all browsers?
+* **Service Fabric Mesh CLI Version** - is this a problem with particular Mesh CLI?
 * **Reproduce the Error** - provide a live example or a unambiguous set of steps
 * **Related Issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

-You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/[organization-name]/[repository-name]/issues/new].
+You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/Azure-Samples/service-fabric-mesh/issues/new].

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search the repository (https://github.com/[organization-name]/[repository-name]/pulls) for an open or closed PR that relates to your submission.
+* Search the repository (https://github.com/Azure-Samples/service-fabric-mesh/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

 * Make your changes in a new git fork: